FIAP-SOAT-G20/hackathon-video-service/README.md

 # Start MongoDB for local development
 make documentdb-up

+# Start MongoDB with Mongo Express UI
+make documentdb-up-with-ui

 # Build and run with DocumentDB
 make build
 make run-documentdb
 ```

+**MongoDB Web UI**: When using `make documentdb-up-with-ui`, you can access the Mongo Express web interface at [http://localhost:8082](http://localhost:8082) to view and manage your MongoDB data.

 ## Configuration